aws-samples/aws-iot-greengrass-v2-painless-installer/README.md

 Amazon DynamoDB tracks the state of each installation process.
 A combination of Amazon API Gateway resources and AWS Lambda functions takes care of the various actions to be performed.
-Amzon S3 buckets store the various scripts and templates used in the process.
-Those can be further customized as necessary.
+Amazon S3 buckets store the various scripts and templates used in the process.
+Those can be customized as necessary.
 ![Architecture Diagram](./doc/ArchitectureDiagrams-OverallArchitecture.png)

 ### API Endpoints